Assateague Island National Seashore Osv Permits

 - Tow Rope, Strap, Chain or Cable - minimum 6000 lb. pulling strength, 10 ft. length

 - Air stations are located at the entrance to the OSV Zone.
-It is strongly recommended that tire pressure be lowered to 15 - 20 psi.
+The park recommends lowering tire pressure to 15 - 20 psi.
 The softer the sand, the lower the pressure needed.
 Reinflate tires as you exit the OSV zone.

-- If a vehicle becomes stuck, a commercial towing company must be contacted.
+- If a vehicle becomes stuck, you must contact a commercial towing company.
 NPS personnel are not allowed to pull or tow stuck vehicles.

 - Access to the OSV zone in Maryland is limited to 145 vehicles.
 In Virginia it is limited to 48 vehicles (18 when Toms Cove hook area is closed).
-Access limits are managed by an automated gate in Maryland, with a one-off/one-on restriction once density limits have been reached.
+An automated gate manages access limits in Maryland, with a one-off/one-on restriction once an area reaches density limits.

-- The OSV zone may be reduced or curtailed due to vehicle density limits, over-wash, emergency conditions or land management constraints.
+- The park may reduce or curtail the OSV zone due to vehicle density limits, over-wash, emergency conditions or other constraints.

-- Vehicles without a current, valid OSV permit sticker MAY NOT access the OSV zone.
-If a permitted vehicle is sold or in an accident, the Permittee may obtain a replacement sticker of the same type and expiration by providing park staff with enough of the original permit sticker to read the complete permit number and expiration date.
+- Vehicles must have a current, valid OSV permit sticker to access the OSV zone.
+Remove the sticker before you sell a vehicle.
+You may obtain a replacement sticker of the same type and expiration by presenting the original permit sticker or enough to read the complete permit number and expiration date.
 If the sticker is destroyed in an accident, the Permittee must provide a copy of the official police accident report to obtain a replacement sticker at no cost.
 The replacement sticker will expire on the same date as the original.

-Authorized Park personnel may inspect vehicles to ensure compliance with OSV permit regulations.
+Park personnel may inspect vehicles to ensure compliance with the OSV permit.

 OSV Annual Permit : $110.00